Palliative care is an added layer of support to help you and your loved ones live with a serious illness.

 You can get help to relieve pain, fatigue, anxiety, shortness of breath, nausea, and depression.
 This helps you learn what to expect from your illness and decide on a treatment plan.
-Sometimes your doctor can provide palliative support.
-Other times a trained palliative care team works with you and your doctor to provide specialist care and the services you need.
+Sometimes your health care provider can provide palliative support.
+Other times a trained palliative care team works with you and your health care provider to provide specialist care and the services you need.

 Palliative care can help you at any stage of a serious illness.

 Examples include congestive heart failure, kidney disease, multiple sclerosis, and cancer.
-Doctors often wait too long or they simply don’t refer patients for added palliative care supports.
+Health care providers often wait too long or they simply don’t refer patients for added palliative care supports.
 Many patients who are seriously ill miss out on the benefits of palliative care.

 Palliative care is a big help when you are seriously ill.
 Here’s why:

 Palliative care improves your quality of life and may help you live longer.

 In a study of people with advanced cancer, those who got palliative care early reported better control of pain and other symptoms.
 People who got palliative care had a better quality of life and less depression.
 They also lived longer and spent less time in the hospital than those receiving only standard treatments.